Tesla pulls its new Full Self-Driving beta due to software 'issues'

 There was no information on Sunday about a possible new date for the release, either from Musk on social media or from Tesla.

-The National Highway Traffic Safety Administration (NHTSA) in August opened a formal safety probe into Tesla's Autopilot system in 765,000 U.S. vehicles after a series of crashes involving Tesla models and emergency vehicles.
+The National Highway Traffic Safety Administration in August opened a formal safety probe into Tesla's Autopilot system in 765,000 US vehicles after a series of crashes involving Tesla models and emergency vehicles.

-(Reporting by Marcelo Teixeira and Hyunjoo Jin; Editing by Diane Craft and Lincoln Feast.)